zazuko/kopflos/examples/blog/README.md

-# Hydra-Box - Blog Example
+# kopflos - Blog Example

-Simple hydra-box blog application that stores the RDF data in a file store in the local file system.
+Simple blog application that stores the RDF data in a file store in the local file system.

 Before you can run the example, you need to create an initial store.
 Run the following command in the directory `examples/blog/`: